What is this lump inside my cheek near my wisdom teeth?

 Common symptoms of pericoronitis include:

 Left untreated, the infection can spread to the cheeks, causing diffuse swelling.
-This condition is called facial cellulitis and can become serious at an advanced stage.
+This condition is called facial cellulitis and can become serious if ignored.

 If you notice a sign of infection, see your dentist as soon as possible to assess and treat the problem.